Key Takeaways

 How are sale proceeds divided?

 Per your settlement agreement or court order.
-Tennessee is an equitable distribution state, so the split is based on fairness considering all factors—not automatically 50/50.
+Tennessee is an equitable-distribution state under Tenn.
+Code Ann. § 36-4-121, so the split is based on fairness considering all factors, not automatically 50/50.

 Can I make my spouse move out so we can sell?